General Education

 Upper-Division Pathways

 Students take three upper-division courses, one from each area.
 At Chico State, students must choose one upper-division pathway for the completion of these requirements.
 An upper-division pathway connects courses in an intellectually cohesive course of study that explores an issue or subject from multidisciplinary perspectives.
-Normally, upper-division GE courses are designed to be taken after students have completed 60 units, including lower-division GE courses in written communication, oral communication, critical thinking, and mathematics/quantitative reasoning.
+Normally, upper-division GE courses are designed to be taken after students have completed 60 units, including lower-division GE courses in English composition, oral communication, critical thinking, and mathematical concepts and quantitative reasoning.

 Agriculture, Food, and Environment Pathway